reactive-python/reactpy-django/README.md

 <!--html-header-start-->

-In your **Django app**'s HTML located within your `templates` folder, you can now embed your IDOM component using the `component` template tag.
+In your **Django app**'s HTML template, you can now embed your IDOM component using the `component` template tag.
 Within this tag, you will need to type in your dotted path to the component function as the first argument.

 Additonally, you can pass in keyword arguments into your component function.
 For example, after reading the code below, pay attention to how the function definition for `HelloWorld` (_in the previous example_) accepts a `recipient` argument.